Clicky

 By watching Mom and the herd and testing things out myself, I’ve learned what’s good to eat and where to find food and also water.
 We do need to drink sometimes.

-All that milk and food means that we grow fast.
-Here are some pics from my photo album.
+All that milk and food mean we grow quickly.
+Here are some pics of me and my friends from my photo album.
 I hope you enjoy them.
-These are some friends of mine.
-You can see how they change:

 This little buddy of mine is called Mrefu.
 Mrefu means tall in Swahili.
 He grew really fast!

-And this is me, from age 2 to age 4.
-I don’t know what happened to the photos from when I was a baby – Mom thinks the cheetahs took them as a joke.
-Not a very funny joke, if you ask me.
+And this is me, from age two to age four.
+I don’t know what happened to the photos from when I was a baby.
+Mom thinks the cheetahs took them as a joke.
+Not funny, if you ask me.

 Time for adventure

-When we giraffes turn 1 we become more adventurous.
-We’ve survived this far and we are ready for more action!
+When we giraffes turn one, we have a new sense of adventure.
+We’ve made it this far, and we are ready for more action!
 Plus, we’ve stopped drinking milk from Mom, so we don’t need to stay with her all the time.
 We start exploring our neighborhood and getting to know the neighbors.

 I noticed that when the boys become subadults, they start to wander off more.
 They hang out together in groups.
 They spar and play fight, especially as they get older.
 I don’t know what that’s all about.
 It looks painful.

 The boys still check back with us and visit their mothers.
-But by the time they’re 4 years old, they’ll probably leave Mom for good and prepare for their life as an adult.
-I’m 4 now, and some of the boys I grew up with have already left the woodland.
+But by the time they’re four years old, they’ll probably leave Mom for good and prepare for their life as an adult.
+I’m four now, and some of the boys I grew up with have already left the woodland.

 Soon I’ll be an adult